Motorhoming in Slovenia involves driving past incredible mountain vistas, beautiful Alpine meadows, and crystal-clear green-blue lakes and rivers.

 3. Julian Alps

 The Julian Alps, in the northwest of Slovenia, and the Triglav National Park are areas full of Alpine meadows, farms, forests, and turquoise lakes and streams.
-It’s an ideal area to cycle, hike and appreciate nature in all its glory.
+It’s an ideal area for cycling, hiking, and appreciating nature in all its glory.

+Most people are likely familiar with the fairytale image of the tiny island and the Pilgrimage Church of the Assumption of Mary (Bled Island Church).
 However, this is just one of the sights to see… and the busiest.
-Another lake in the area, just as beautiful, is Lake Bohinj.
+Another beautiful lake in the area is Lake Bohinj.

 4. Lake Bohinj